Health meets Food Advisory Board

 Director of Culinary Marketing & Education

-Leah Sarris is an educator, chef, and dietitian with 15+ years of experience in innovative industry training, strategic planning, and program implementation.
-With an MBA from Tulane University and a Bachelor of Science in Culinary Nutrition from Johnson & Wales University, her wide-ranging professional experience spans from foodservice to agriculture, education, administration, and community engagement.
+Leah Sarris is an educator, chef and dietitian with over 15 years experience in innovative industry training, strategic planning and program implementation.
+Her wide-ranging professional experience spans from foodservice to agriculture, education, administration, and community engagement.

 Emily Schlag, RD, CDN